A real review of the Bluetooth intercom Cardo by our editorial staff

 Talk while skating.
 Natural real-time conversations

-The first thing I noticed was how natural the communication was.
+The first thing I noticed was how natural the calls were.

-Real-time exchanges like "Next on the right" or "There's someone coming from behind" were completed smoothly during filming.
+Real-time communication during filming, such as "Next up from the right" or "There's someone coming from behind," was completed smoothly.

-In normal filming, you often have to rely on advance planning, radio communication, and gestures, but with Cardo you can "talk while skating," which makes filming go more smoothly.
+In typical filming, you often have to rely on pre-planning, radio, or gestures, but with Cardo, you can "talk while sliding," so filming proceeds smoothly.

 Peace of mind knowing you can stay connected even when you're far away

-The official website states a "maximum communication distance of 1,000m," but on open runs with no obstructions, the connection was so stable that it felt like it could be connected even at distances greater than the official figure.
-The audio also remained stable even on roundabouts, in drop-offs, and in slightly complicated terrain, which was particularly useful when selecting a course in tree runs.
+The official website states a "maximum communication range of 1,000m," but on open slopes without obstructions, it maintained such a stable connection that I felt it could connect even at distances exceeding the official value.
+Furthermore, the audio rarely cut out even on detours, inclines, or slightly complex terrain, which proved particularly useful when selecting courses during tree runs.

 Simultaneous calls feel like you're right in front of them

-One of Cardo's great features is that it supports simultaneous calls for up to 15 people.
+One of Cardo's key features is its ability to support simultaneous calls with up to 15 people.

 Clear audio without wind noise

-In terms of sound quality, I felt that this was the kind of attention to detail you'd expect from a brand that started out with motorcycle intercoms.
+In terms of sound quality, I could feel the attention to detail that comes from a brand that started with motorcycle intercoms.

 The sound system is also jointly developed with JBL, a company famous for its speakers and earphones, so the sound quality is guaranteed